Table of contents

 Spring Cleaning and the Dangers for Pets

-Spring is the time of year for some serious sprucing up but be aware of how harmful some household cleaning products can be for dangerous for pets.
+Spring is the time of year for some serious sprucing up, but be aware of how harmful some household cleaning products can be dangerous for pets.

 Dogs may be tempted to drink from a bucket full of dirty water which contains bleach or cleaning fluid.
 If you use carpet shampoo or deodorising powder, this can be accidentally ingested by pets grooming themselves.

-Toilet bowls are great for drinking out of and again often contain bleach-based product. so always keep the lid down.
+Toilet bowls are great for drinking out of and often contain bleach-based products, so always keep the lid down.